ShamsA2021/PythonClass/README.md

 # PythonClass

-# Yhis is my first Python Class at Alliant International University
+# This is my first Python Class at Alliant International University